The 2026 NC Idea Challenge

 Is this a real thing?

 Yes.
 The North Carolina Idea Challenge is convened by Exponential Scholars, a North Carolina nonprofit.
-Cash prizes are real and paid out via check or ACH to a parent or guardian co-signer (for students) or directly to the entrant (for teachers).
-Above $600, the IRS requires a 1099 — we handle the paperwork.
+Cash prizes are real and paid out via check or ACH to a parent or guardian co-signer (for students) or directly to the entrant (for educators).

 Is the AI doing the work?

-No. The AI tools ask questions, give honest notes, and help organize thoughts — but the final submission is a 1–2 minute video of the kid on camera, in their own words.
-The rubric explicitly does not reward polish, vocabulary, or adult-sounding phrasing.
+No. There's no AI in the way — support comes from real people, like a free coaching call.
+The final submission is a 1–2 minute video of the kid on camera, in their own words.
+The rubric does not reward polish, vocabulary, or adult-sounding phrasing.

 What happens to my kid's data?

-We collect a nickname, age, and community — never a full name, school, or precise location.
+We collect a small amount of information: a nickname, student age, and the community they represent.
+A parent email is collected only if the kid finalizes their entry.
 No third-party tracking, no ads, no data selling.
-A parent email is collected only if the kid finalizes their entry.

 How fast do you respond?

-Three business days.
-Every submission gets a yes-or-no review within 3 business days.
-Submit any day between June 15 and October 15, 2026 — no cohort to wait for.
+Within 10 days.
+Every submission gets a yes or no within 10 days.
+Submit any day between July 15 and October 4, 2026.

 One class period, one club meeting, or one library afternoon is enough to get a roomful of students from “I don’t have an idea” to a recorded video submission.
 Here’s the run-of-show.